jinghuazhao/FM-pipeline/README.md

 finemap  | .snp/.config | The top SNPs with largest log10(BF) and top configurations as with their log10(BF) JAM      | .jam/.top | the posterior summary table and top models containing selected SNPs

+Sometimes it is helpful to examine directions of effects together with the correlation of them, e.g., for use with finemap, the code [here](files/finemap-check.R) serves for illustration.

 ## Example

 We use GWAS on 2-hr glucose level as reported by the MAGIC consortium, Saxena, et al. (2010).
 The data is obtained as follows,